Derived Foliations: Existence of leaf space and holonomy

 Therefore, in order to prove that $\pi^{-1}$ is fully faithful, it is enough to prove that $f_U^{-1} : Sh(V) \to Sh(U)$ is fully faithful.
 But this follows easily from the fact that $f_U$ is a flat surjective morphism with connected fibers, as shown by the next lemma.

-\begin{lem} Let $f : U \to V$ be an open and surjective morphism for which the topology of $V$ is the quotient of the topology of $U$ (i.e. a subset $T \subset V$ is open if and only if $f^{-1}(T) \subset U$ is open).
+\begin{lem} Let $f : U \to V$ be an open and surjective morphism such that the topology of $V$ is the quotient of the topology of $U$ (i.e. a subset $T \subset V$ is open if and only if $f^{-1}(T) \subset U$ is open).
 Then, if $f$ has connected fibers, for any sheaf of sets $E$ on $V$ the canonical morphism

 is an isomorphism. \end{lem}